ontodev/robot/README.md

 - `mvn clean verify` rebuilds the package and runs integration tests against it, with reports in `[module]/target/failsafe-reports`
 - `mvn site` generates reports (including Javadoc and Checkstyle) in `target/site` and `[module]/target/site`

+Alternatively, you can use [Docker](https://www.docker.com) with the provided [Dockerfile](Dockerfile) to build and run ROBOT from within a container.
+First build an image with `docker build --tag robot .` then run ROBOT from the container with the usual command-line arguments: `docker run --rm robot --help`.

 ## Development